ILIAS-eLearning/ILIAS/templates/default/guidelines_scss-coding.md

 ## Settings layer

-The Settings layer MUST only contains global variables that will be used throughout the whole system e.g. colors, fonts, font-sizes and the most important spacings.
+The Settings layer MUST only contain global variables that will be used throughout the whole system e.g. colors, fonts, font-sizes and the most important spacings.

 These variables MUST be the ones needed to quickly recolor and reshape ILIAS to create a new minimal, but clearly branded skin.